Home for Canadian Golf

 The Home for Canadian Golf will be a transformative moment to set a new corporate direction for the organization in support of our mission to increase Canadian participation and excellence in golf.
 The project will also inspire a culture of excellence, innovation and collaboration among staff and industry partners.

-The invitation for Canadian golf industry partners as well as government stakeholders, and long-time global affiliates at the R&A, PGA TOUR, and LPGA Tour to plug into the Home for Canadian Golf, will be signature moment in the advancement of the sport of golf in Canada.
+The invitation for Canadian golf industry partners as well as government stakeholders, and long-time global affiliates at the R&A, PGA TOUR, and LPGA Tour to be part of the Home for Canadian Golf, will be significant towards the advancement of the sport of golf in Canada.

-• New Canadian Golf Hall of Fame & Museum
+New Canadian Golf Hall of Fame & Museum

 The Canadian Golf Hall of Fame & Museum has accumulated one of the greatest archives of golf memorabilia in the world, but only approximately 20% of the collection can be displayed because of space constraints within the current building.

-Upon moving to the Home for Canadian Golf, the Canadian Golf Hall of Fame and Museum collection will be displayed in exhibits located in buildings located throughout the entire TPC Toronto property – such as the national headquarters, clubhouse, conference centre, pro shop, and National Golf Performance Centre.
+Upon moving to the Home for Canadian Golf, the Canadian Golf Hall of Fame and Museum collection will be displayed in exhibits located in buildings located throughout the entire TPC Toronto property – such as the headquarters, clubhouse, conference centre, pro shop, and National Golf Performance Centre.

 Accommodations will contain historical profiles and memorabilia from Canadian Golf Hall of Fame members.
 This distributed exhibition strategy will enable the full collection to be displayed.

+A working “researcher’s library” will be part of the headquarters building and serve as unique event space while also hosting the full library of publications from the Canadian Golf Hall of Fame and Museum’s collection.
 An enhanced trophy display will feature historical trophies and trophies from current Golf Canada national championships, along with notable golf artifacts from Canadian golf history that will engage the public.

-• Community Putting Green
+Community Putting Course

 This first-of-its-kind facility in Canada will be used extensively by First Tee – Canada participants, regional and provincial level golfers as well as the public and golfing community at large.